Victoria Day Long Weekend

 Patsy Cook & Mick O’Meara, participants in 2017, 2018 & 2019

 Saturday’s rides feature long and short distances and run along the little-known paved off-road trail beside the Welland Canal, with a stop for lunch along the way.
-After their ride, participants can visit Niagara on the Lake, do a winetasting at one of the nearby wineries or try award-winning beer from the Niagara College Teaching Brewery.
+After their ride, participants can visit Niagara on the Lake or do a winetasting at one of the nearby wineries.
+Alternatively, we will schedule time for anyone interested to meet for an informal get together and beer at the Niagara College Teaching Brewery, located next the location where we are staying.

 Sunday’s rides (again, long and short) begin from a remote start 15 minutes away in Niagara Falls along the paved trail beside the Niagara River Parkway – with a stop for lunch en route.

 Sunday evening will feature group suppers at local restaurants, with a variety of cuisines and price points to choose from.
-Alternatively, some riders will repeat what we did last year and polish off the left overs from Friday’s pot luck.
+Alternatively, some riders will repeat what we did on past rides and polish off the left overs from Saturday’s pot luck.

 “Loved the Welland Canal bike trail”